2003, Ph.D. Duke University (Islamic Studies and the History of Religions)

 Cyber Sufis: Virtual Expressions of the American Muslim Experience (Oxford: Oneworld Publications; forthcoming, spring 2019).

-Editor, Piety, Politics and Everyday Ethics in Southeast Asian Islam: Beautiful Behavior (London: Bloomsbury Publishing; forthcoming, fall 2018)
+Editor, Piety, Politics and Everyday Ethics in Southeast Asian Islam: Beautiful Behavior (London: Bloomsbury Publishing, 2019)

 Islamic Sufism Unbound: Politics and Piety in Twenty-First Century Pakistan (New York: Palgrave Macmillan, 2007).
 Paperback edition, September 2009.